-A Wee Tribute to a Sweet Musical Sound…
+A Wee Tribute to her Sweet Musical Sound…

 My post remembers the lovely Charmian Carr, a much loved musical actress from my youth and childhood.